-A direct comparison of the two propositions shows that different contracts are optimal under the different organizational structures.
+A direct comparison of the two propositions shows that different contracts are optimal under different organizational structures.
 When the principal cannot manipulate the aggregate information, it is relatively straightforward to see that the principal does better under centralization.
-The intuition is, as mentioned above, that delegation transfers the principal's control over agent $\beta$ to agent $\alpha$ , without bringing her any benefits.
-A somewhat more technical perspective provides a deeper insight concerning the optimality of centralization, leading to a straightforward formal proof.
-Under delegation, the incentive constraints for the agent $\alpha$ induces a truthful report regardless of the other agent's reporting strategy, whereas under centralization the incentive constraint induces a truthful report given the other agent's reporting strategy.
-Hence, delegation leads to dominant strategy incentive compatibility constraints for agent $\alpha$ 's truthtelling, while under centralization truthtelling leads to a Bayesian incentive compatibility constraint for him.
+The intuition is, as mentioned above, that delegation transfers the principal's control over agent β to agent α , without bringing her any benefits.
+A somewhat more technical perspective provides a deeper insight concerning the optimality of centralization, leading to a formal proof.
+Under delegation, incentive compatibility requires a truthful report from agent α regardless of the other agent's reporting strategy, whereas it asks for a truthful report from him under centralization only under the assumption that the other agent is also truthful.
+Hence, delegation leads to dominant strategy incentive compatibility constraints for agent α 's truth-telling, while centralization demands Bayesian incentive compatibility constraints.
 Because Bayesian incentive compatibility constraints are weaker than incentive constraints in dominant strategies, the principal's problem is less restricted under centralization.
-As a result, the allocation which the optimal contract under delegation, $\Phi^d$ , implements is also feasible under centralization, whereas the allocation which optimal contract under centralization, $\Phi^c$ , implements is not feasible under delegation.
+As a result, the allocation which the optimal contract under delegation, Φ^d , implements is also feasible under centralization, whereas the allocation which optimal contract under centralization, Φ^c , implements is not feasible under delegation.
 This observation leads directly to the following corollary.